Austin Russell (entrepreneur): Luminar

 Russell founded Luminar in 2012 while he was still in high school, shortly before turning 17.
 After graduating from high school, he attended Stanford University for three months, taking courses in applied physics.
 Russell won $100,000 from the Thiel Fellowship in 2013, leading him to drop out and focus on Luminar full-time.

 The company spent its first five years in stealth mode.
 Rather than purchasing components, Russell engineered and manufactured Luminar's lidar components himself.

 On December 3, 2020, Luminar went public, trading on the Nasdaq as LAZR.
 Russell's 104.7 million shares, roughly one-third of Luminar's equity, were worth $2.4 billion at the close of trading on December 3, making Russell the world's youngest self-made billionaire.
 He also became chairman of the company at this time.
-Although, he is no longer a billionaire; at the age of 25, he become the youngest ever self-made billionaire and he held that title from 2020 until 2022 when Alexandr Wang (cofounder of Scale AI) became a billionaire at age 24.
+Although he is no longer a billionaire, he was the youngest ever self-made billionaire at age 25, a title he held from 2020 until 2022.

+Stock sales

+On July 1, 2021, Russell sold 10,500,000 shares of Luminar Technologies at $21.00 per share, generating approximately $220.5 million in proceeds.
+Subsequent SEC filings show a pattern of share purchases in 2022 and 2023, with Russell maintaining a beneficial ownership stake of approximately 26.9% as of May 2023.

 On May 14, 2025, Luminar announced via a press release that Austin Russell resigned as President, CEO, and as the Chairperson of the Board, effective immediately.
 The press release also stated the resignation followed a Code of Business Conduct and Ethics inquiry by the Audit Committee of Luminar’s Board of Directors.

+On December 15, 2025, Luminar declared Chapter 11 bankruptcy.

+Legal issues and bankruptcy

+Luminar bankruptcy and asset sales

+During the Chapter 11 proceedings, the company's core LiDAR assets were sold to MicroVision, Inc. for $33 million.
+Additionally, Luminar's semiconductor subsidiary, Luminar Semiconductor, Inc. (LSI), was sold to Quantum Computing Inc. for $110 million.

+Subpoena and forensic imaging dispute

+In January 2026, Luminar's legal team filed an emergency motion alleging that Russell had repeatedly evaded requests for company-owned devices and personal data needed to assess potential legal claims against him.
+The company alleged that Russell's personal staff misled investigators about his whereabouts during the 2025 holiday season, causing multiple failed attempts to serve a subpoena.
+In an email attached to the filing, a Weil, Gotshal & Manges lawyer wrote: "He is going to evade service as long as possible.
+In fact, he was home when your person tried last time and the guard simply lied for him."

+Russell's counsel, Leonard Shulman, stated that the founder was cooperative but demanded assurances that any personal data on his devices would be protected.
+"The company declined, so we will follow the court-established process for data handling protections instead," Shulman told TechCrunch.
+Russell claimed a forensic examiner was sent to his home "unannounced" on New Year's Day "when I was asleep," and denied being uncooperative.